Richard D. Arvey

+Biography

 Arvey received a Bachelor of Arts degree in psychology in 1966 from Occidental College.
 He then attended University of Minnesota to study industrial psychology, earning a master's degree in 1968 and a doctorate in 1970.

 Arvey has studied and consulted on issues involving employee selection, which helped him develop physical ability tests for selecting police and firefighter recruits for the City of Minneapolis.
 He also investigates the genetic influences of work behavior, such as job satisfaction and leadership, based on data from the Minnesota Twin Registry.
 In one study, Arvey et al. found that approximately 30% of the variance in leadership is genetically influenced while environmental factors contribute to the remaining differences.

 He has researched factors determining work continuance in lottery winners and found that people who won more money and people who thought work was more important in a person's life were more likely to continue working.

 In 1995, he was a signatory of a collective statement in response to The Bell Curve titled Mainstream Science on Intelligence, written by Intelligence editor Linda Gottfredson and published in the Wall Street Journal.

 He currently teaches MBA Students and guides Research Candidates at the National University of Singapore (NUS) Business School in Singapore.